pborreli/blog-2/_posts/2013-12-03-sharing-a-directory-to-docker-through-vagrant.md

     docker run -i -t -v /vagrant:/var/www ubuntu /bin/bash

 You should get a shell inside the container, and be able to check that your files are present in `/var/www`, and voila!
 You're all set.

+> Managing permissions in shared volumes can be tricky, see our [managing permissions in your Docker volumes article]({{ site.baseurl }}{% post_url 2013-12-04-managing-permissions-in-your-docker-volumes %}) for more informations on that subject.
+{:.note}